 - Return the mix to the pan and using a wooden spoon, over low heat gently stir the mix until thickened.

 - Pour the custard into a jug and serve at once or make a day in advance and keep refrigerated.

-It is important to continually stir the mixture at all stages to avoid it going lumpy or sticking.
+- Continuously stirring the mixture at all stages is essential to avoid lumpy or sticking.
 It is key to keep it at a low simmer and not boil.